 Tip: Put the nails in so that they end up being in the outermost corners of the grommet.
-This positioning will keep the screen held tight, rather than loose so that wind could effect the quality of the image being projected onto it.
+This positioning will keep the screen held tight, rather than loose so that wind could affect the quality of the image being projected onto it.

 5.)
 Make the popcorn.

 That’s it!
-Who wants to waste more time on making a screen, when there is popcorn to eat and movies to be watched!
+Who wants to waste more time on making a theater screen, when there is popcorn to eat and movies to be watched!

 Pin this post for later!
 And if you make one, leave a comment (or better yet, a photo) on the pin!
 That helps others know whether they want to try this project, too!